nats-io/nats-connector-framework/README.md

 * io.nats.connector.plugins - Out of the box plugins, developed by Apcera.

 ## Configuration
-NATS configuration is set through the jnats client library properties and passed into the jvm.
-The properties are described [here](http://nats-io.github.io/jnats/io/nats/client/Constants.html)
+NATS configuration is set through the jnats client library properties and cann be passed into the jvm, or specified in a configuration file.
+The properties are described [here](http://nats-io.github.io/jnats/io/nats/client/Constants.html).

 There is only one NATS connector property, which specifies the plugin class used.